Jae15/ewx_utils/readme.md

 # ewx_utils Project

-# The process of running this ewx_utils project in another machine
+## The process of running this ewx_utils project in another machine

 - The first step needed to run this project is to create an SSH key through a tool such as PuTTYgen
 - This project requires a key to set up sftp.geo.msu.edu SSH tunnel
 - Use the sftp tunnel to connect to the databases of choice eg supercell and dbh11
 - To set up/configure the ports, databases and the SSH tunnel, one could use a tool such as PuTTy

+## Setup

-## How to install packages for the project
+### How to install packages for the project
+- This project is tested and known to work with Python version 3.12

-- The project packages are located in the requirements.txt file
+- The project requires external python packages, listed in located in the requirements.txt file To install them, run
-- This project works with python 3.12
-- It requires a postgres database and uses pyscopg2 to connect python with the database

 ```
 pip install -r requirements.txt
 ```

+### Configuration

+Configuration values for the scripts are in the file `.env` which uses the format defined by the package `python-dotenv`.
+For details about this file, see https://pypi.org/project/python-dotenv/#getting-started.
+An example `.env` file is in the main direction, called `example-dot-env.txt`   Copy this file to a new file name `.env` and edit the values.

+The `.env` file contains three variables:

+- `EWX_BASE_PATH`=the absolute path to the top folder of this project.
+- `DATABASE_CONFIG_FILE`=the absolute path to the file containing the database connection information (database name, use, and passwords)
+- `EWX_LOG_FILE`=the absolute path to the file used by the program to write logging information.

+There are no restrictions on these files but they must be defined for the scripts to run properly and this program must read access to all of them, and write-access to the file path in `EWX_LOG_FILE`

 ## How to run the hourly_main.py script (project entry script)

-- The entry script to the project is the hourly_main.py located in the main_hourly_scripts folder.
+The entry script to the project is the hourly_main.py located in the main_hourly_scripts folder.

-- The following commands are be used to run the hourly_main.py entry file that fetches data from one databases and inserts/updates into another.
+The following commands are be used to run the hourly_main.py entry file that fetches data from one databases and inserts/updates into another.

 ```
+cd ewx_utils/main_hourly_scripts

 python hourly_main.py -a -x
 python hourly_main.py --begin 2024-02-03 --end 2024-02-08 -a -x
 python hourly_main.py --begin 2023-02-01 --end 2023-02-02 --station aetna -x